gvwilson/thirdbit/_posts/2007/2007-04-29-wrapping-up-49x-for-the-term.md

 </ul>
 It was a very productive term; my only regret is that I was too busy to get t-shirts printed or arrange the usual end-of-term dinner.
 Maybe now that marks are in...

-Best wishes, and best of luck, to everyone who took part --- I look forward to hearing all about your future adventures.
+Best wishes, and best of luck, to everyone who took part—I look forward to hearing all about your future adventures.